aslepyan/CompressiveTactileSubsampling/README.md

 We sincerely appreciate Becca Greene, Prof. Jeremias Sulam and Prof. Jeremy Brown for their advice on this work.
 We also many many thanks Dr. Ron Rubinstein for his code for training the ksvd dictionary.

 ## Contact
-If you have any questions or inquiries, please feel free to contact this [email](mailto:aslepya1@jhu.edu).
+If you have any questions or inquiries, please feel free to contact this [email](mailto:dli106@jhmi.edu).

-## References
-[^SRC]: Robust face recognition via sparse representation, 2009
-[^FastOMP]: An Efficient FPGA Implementation of Orthogonal Matching Pursuit With Square-Root-Free QR Decomposition, 2018
-[^KSVD]: K-SVD: An Algorithm for Designing Overcomplete Dictionaries for Sparse Representation, 2006
-[^OMP]:  Matching pursuits with time-frequency dictionaries, 1993